waseemh/jekyll-now/_posts/2016-06-20-web-element-waits.md

 Once WebElementWait is ready, we can implement WebElement-specific ExpectedConditions.

-First, we define a new interface for WebElement ExpectedConditions
+First, we define a new interface for ExpectedCondition of WebElement type

 {% highlight java %}
 public interface WebElementExpectedCondition<T> extends Function<WebElement, T> {}